 Then the corruption penalty is applied.
 The player with the most cards in their corruption pile (including Curse tokens) is the most corrupt.
-In the event of a tie the player with the most scarabs.
+In the event of a tie it is the player with the most scarabs.
 If there is still a tie then all players receive the penalty.
 The size of the corruption penalty depends on the amount of points earned by the player through scoring sets.
 For every 10 points earned through sets the player will move back to the next symbol of the type they ended up on.
 For example if Kate earned 23 points and ended up on the Ankh symbol then this is 2 "lots" of ten and so she will move back 2 Ankh symbols.

 The game ends after 3 rounds.
 The game can end early if one player gets more than 100 points.